Maku Concept Statement

 MAKU: ETHICAL CLOTHIER

-Maku - a conceptual fashion brand rooted in the philosophy of its founder director Santanu Das.
-A committed conceptual artist, Maku, for Santanu, is an extension of his artistic oeuvre.
+MAKU - a conceptual fashion brand rooted in the philosophy of its founder director Santanu Das.
+A committed conceptual artist, for Santanu MAKU is an extension of his artistic oeuvre.

 The label believes in the slow fashion of handloom and uses only organically produced textiles manufactured using indigenous practices - hand spun and hand woven - intrinsically bringing into focus India’s textile history of Khadi as an emblem of human skill and sensitivity towards material resources.
 In the individualistic spirit of the textile type it advocates – handloom-, the brand deliberately incorporates perceived imperfection in its design detail through the use of reverse buttons, print etc.

 The brand demands to be evaluated in the context of the tsunami of globalization of recent times.
 The open market policy comes with certain inherent flaws.
 Its’ characteristic of over consumption, consumerism, multiple choices and excessive competition breeds intolerance and fundamentalism; the trait seeping into the larger context of life style, social milieu and perspective.
 An experimental fashion brand, MAKU is a silent revolution advocating the opposite by inciting ‘tolerance’ by limiting choice.